CatnipMoe/MCDR-Docker/README.md

 4. All of your data will store in ./data

 ### java.lang.IllegalArgumentException: Negative position in WSL2:
-Don't use NTFS,clone this repo directly in your WSL,then run `docker compose up -d`
+Don't use NTFS,clone this repo directly in your WSL,then run `docker compose up -d` in your WSL